 Be trained by the school that co-founded the Data School in Singapore

-This module introduces the basic concepts of relations and functions, matrices and methods of statistics and their applications relevant to IT professionals.
-The main emphasis in this module is to develop students’ ability in solving quantitative problems in computing mathematics, and probability and statistics.
-Topics covered include fundamentals of statistics and probability, discrete and continuous probability distributions.
+This module introduces the basic concepts of relations and functions, matrices, statistical methods and relevant applications.
+The main emphasis is to develop students’ ability in solving quantitative problems in computing mathematics, probability and statistic.

 This module provides an overview of the various domains of cyber security.
-It helps develop an understanding of the importance of cyber security in today’s digital world.
-It aims to provide an appreciation of cyber security from an end- to-end perspective.
-It covers fundamental security concepts, tools and techniques in domains such as data, end-user, software, system, network, physical, organisation, and digital forensics.
-It also helps develop knowledge and skills in identifying common cyber threats and vulnerabilities, and to apply techniques to tackle these issues.
-In this module, students are assessed by coursework only.
+It helps to develop an understanding of the importance of cyber security in today’s digital world.
+It aims to provide an appreciation of cyber security from an end-to-end perspective.
+It covers fundamental security concepts, tools and techniques in domains such as data, end-user, software, system, network, physical, organization, and digital forensics.
+It also helps to develop knowledge and skills in identifying common cyber threats and vulnerabilities, and to apply techniques to tackle these issues.

 This module provides an overview of Data Science, its importance in the world of data and how it affects the competitiveness of organizations.
 Learners will learn about the different areas within Data Science and the core pillars essential to practise in the area.
 Students will also be introduced to Design Thinking.
 Indicative topics include Introduction to Data Science, Big Data and Analytical Design Thinking.

 This module introduces students to basic elements and principles of design.
 Students will practice visual communication and self-branding through aesthetic use of line, shape, form, color, texture, typography, scale, contrast, rhythm and balance.
 Students will be trained in the usage of digital design tools and application of modern industrial practices to communicate the concepts, designs and solutions.